SIMBAChain/CarDemo_iOS/docs/index.rst

  .. note:: If the app shows errors give it a minute and try building or running the app a few times Using SIMBA Chain

+   .. note:: HDwallets are not setup to be encrypted when stored locally.
+This should be addressed for any usage apart from demo purposes.

 ==============

 `Here <https://www.youtube.com/watch?v=1BatYaRD60c&list=PLgfX2jfDfJNMEqF_xjZBYmavONXeRK_q5>`_ is a playlist on the SIMBA Chain Youtube channel to get you up to speed on using the dashboard.